scottopolis/wpIonic/README.md

 Features:

--Gets posts through WP-API
+- Gets posts through WP-API
--Pull to refresh
+- Pull to refresh
--Infinite scroll
+- Infinite scroll
--App intro
+- App intro
--WordPress login (needs custom code on your site to do anything)
+- WordPress login (needs custom code on your site to do anything)
+- More coming soon

 ## Demo